kiwix/metrics/README.md

 - Initialization time : ~ 9 hours (cocom)
 - Incremental update time : ~ 2 minutes (cocom)
 - Elastic Search database size : ~ 8 Go

+⚠️ A verbose log file at `/logs/all.log` grows indefinitely without a clear setting to control it.
+You may want to use `TRUNCATE_LOGS=y` environment variable to enable an hourly reset of all log files.